Learn more about Academic Policies online.

 - The student’s major or minor field or fields;

-- A repeated course, if not originally taken on the S/U basis;
+- A repeated course, if not originally taken on a S/U basis;

-- Students in the professional colleges may choose the S/U basis for free electives (if not taken in the major or minor fields) and for courses which fulfill their general education requirements in Core, Humanities, Social Science, Theology, World Language, Diversity, or Kinesiology.
-For further regulations regarding the S/U option for business students, please see College of Business .
+- Students in the professional colleges may choose the S/U grading option for free electives (if not taken in the major or minor fields) and for courses that fulfill their general education requirements in Core, Humanities, Social Science, Theology, World Language, Diversity, or Kinesiology.
+For further regulations regarding the S/U grading option for business students, please see the College of Business.

-- Students must submit the electronic Satisfactory/Unsatisfactory Grading form by the deadline specified in the University Calendar.
+- Students must submit the Satisfactory/Unsatisfactory Grading form by the deadline specified in the University Calendar.

-- A decision to elect a course on the S/U basis must be made by the deadline specified by the Office of the Registrar in the Important Dates document for the applicable term.
-After this deadline, the S/U grading basis may not be changed.
+- A decision to request the S/U grading option for a course must be made by the deadline specified in the University Calendar for the applicable term.
+After this deadline, the S/U grading option may not be changed.